ChristianMurphy/operating-system/README.md

 operating system
 ================

-This project's goal is to create a network driver for an emulated operating system
+This project's goal is to create an emulated operating system

 ## Page Table